Chris Terkelsen

 Chris Terkelsen (born 16 February 1972) is a Danish orienteering competitor and World champion.
 He won a gold medal in the 1997 World Orienteering Championships in Grimstad with the Danish Relay team.
 He received a silver medal in the 2005 World Orienteering Championships in Aichi (middle distance).
 He won the overall World Cup in 1998, and received a silver medal in the 2004 European Championships with the Danish relay team.
+Terkelsen won the 1997, 1998 and 2000 editions of the Jukola relay.